exasol/spark-connector/README.md

 * Creates Spark DataFrame from Exasol query results
 * Saves Spark DataFrame to an Exasol table
-* Allows to configure the Spark tasks for parallel connection
+* Allows configuring the Spark tasks for parallel connection
 * Supports Spark DataFrame column pruning and filter push down

 ## Information for Users